 The Event Filters for the service data collection from SMF, AMF and AF are defined in TS 23.502 [3].

 The timestamps are provided by each NF to allow correlation of QoS and traffic KPIs.
 The clock reference is able to know the accuracy of the time and correlate the time series of the data retrieved from each NF.

+The NWDAF collects the following MDAF analysis result listed in Table 6.4.2-x, as defined in clauses 8.4.2.1.3 and 8.4.4.3 of TS 28.104 [15].